cider-ci/cider-ci_documentation-source/source/project-configuration/specification/task.md

 ## The `load`
 {: #load}

-Each executor can execute serveral trials in parallel.
-The limit ist set by the executors `max_load` value.
+Each executor can execute several trials in parallel.
+The limit is set by the executors `max_load` value.
 The accumulated load of the trials is the sum of the `load` parameters specified with the `load` parameter in the task specification.